 Chip Bruce, Professor in the Graduate School of Library and Information Science, has developed several webpages of resources for graduate students.
 See, especially, his pages on general advice, financial support, doing research, and research writing.

 The Center library offers an extensive collection of books, journals, dissertations, videotapes, and CD-ROMs available for checkout.
 You can view the library holdings here or browse them at the CWS office, room 288 English Building.
 Materials can be checked out through the CWS Office Manager or Assistant Directors.

 A list of conferences in writing, rhetoric, communication, writing programs and centers, English studies, education, applied linguistics, popular culture, and digital humanities can be found at our Selected Conferences page.

-Conference fellowships ($100.00 per year) are available for graduate students affiliated with the Center for Writing Studies.
+Conference fellowships ($125.00 per year) are available for graduate students affiliated with the Center for Writing Studies.
 To be considered, writing studies applicants must meet the following criteria: 1.
 The student must be registered during the academic year the grant is received and in good academic standing.
 2. The student must be invited as a participant to the conference and must supply evidence to support that fact.
-3. The student must be a Center for Writing Studies student and must have a Center for Writing Studies faculty member sign the application form.
-4. CWS graduate students are eligible for one conference fellowship per academic year.
+3. CWS graduate students are eligible for one conference fellowship per academic year.
 Download the application form.

 Please refer to our Dissertation Writing Resources.